OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/02-Test_Application_Platform_Configuration.md

 - Do not grant Write access to the identity that the Web server uses to access the shared `applicationHost.config`.
 This identity should have only Read access.
 - Use a separate identity to publish applicationHost.config to the share.
 Do not use this identity for configuring access to the shared configuration on the Web servers.
 - Use a strong password when exporting the encryption keys for use with shared -configuration.
 - Maintain restricted access to the share containing the shared configuration and encryption keys.
-If this share is compromised, an attacker will be able to read and write any IIS configuration for your Web servers, redirect traffic from your Web site to malicious sources, and in some cases gain control of all web servers by loading arbitrary code into IIS worker processes.
+If this share is compromised, an attacker will be able to read and write any IIS configuration for your Web servers, redirect traffic from your site to malicious sources, and in some cases gain control of all web servers by loading arbitrary code into IIS worker processes.
 - Consider protecting this share with firewall rules and IPsec policies to allow only the member web servers to connect.

 #### Logging